 The club meets every second Wednesday evening from September to April.
-Meetings are held in the Northmuir Hall which offers a flexible space and other facilities required for club activities.
-Meetings start at 7:30 pm and finish at 9:30 pm.
+Meetings are held in the Northmuir Hall where meetings start at 7:30 pm and finish at 9:30 pm.

 Visitors are welcome on any club night when you’ll receive a warm welcome whatever you level of ability.
 Everyone at the club is keen to know how to take better photographs and we learn from each other in a friendly and relaxed atmosphere, so don’t hesitate to come along and check out what we get up to.

 Annual Membership Fees.